biplabpokhrel/AVOXI/readme.md

 - Run `docker-compose build && docker-compose up -d`
 - After this check the log message, everything should be running properly
 - Now, connect with the database, db cred info is in  `.env` file
-- Go inside the rest folder and rust the .sql file's content in you database client
+- Go inside the rest folder you will find `.sql`, Copy the file's content and run into the database ( use `PostBird` - It's Postgre database client ) - Database cred are in `.evn` file.
-- Now your table must have atleant 3 rows
+- Now your table must have 3 rows
 - Now run the above curl code, you should see
 ```
 {
-    "IP": "Not Allowed"
+    "IP": "Allowed"
 }
 ```